Why to Read Books

 — Matt Stoller (@matthewstoller) August 14, 2020

 Everyone should read books.
 Good books.
 Timeless books.
-Books that are well-written, well-researched, well-edited.
+Books that are well-written, well-researched, and well-edited.
 Where the writer is an expert or has become a respected authority.

-Back in the pre-COVID days, when we used to go to parties and networking functions, people would often ask me the standard question: So, what do you do outside of work?
+People often ask me the standard question: So, what do you do outside of work?
 Like, you know, for fun?

 And it’s like, no, that’s actually what I do!
 Being serious about reading takes copious time and focus.
 It's the single largest use of my time of 'what I do outside of work'.